ChainXim-Team/ChainXim/simulation-example.en.md

 ## Featured Examples
-This example shows some of the results obtained from the operation of different network modules, consensus modules, and attack modules in the ChainXim simulation system.
-By constructing scenarios where modules run concurrently, the simulation results were systematically verified for their conformity to the theoretical model.
-This example provides six non-intersecting modularized combined simulation cases, and each of them demonstrates the rationality of the ChainXim simulation results from multiple dimensions.
+The ChainXim simulation system offers multiple pluggable component types across consensus, network, and attack modules, enabling simulation of diverse real-world scenarios.
+This example provides six distinct modular combination simulation cases without functional overlaps, each comprehensively validating the rationality of ChainXim's simulation results from multiple dimensions.
+For reproducibility, two implementation schemes are provided for each case: configurations can be applied either through modifying parameter settings in the simulation system's [system_config.ini](system_config.ini) file, or by directly executing provided code snippets in the command-line interface.

 ### 1. Relationship between the Number of Miners and Block Time in Synchronous Network

-This example demonstrates the operation of the synchronous network module, which assumes all messages can be instantly synchronized across the entire network upon transmission, represents the simplest network architecture and maintains relatively stable block generation time.
-The specific parameters are configured as follows:
+ChainXim's synchronous network component can simulate scenarios with zero latency.
+This example employs this component to investigate the impact of node quantity on block generation time under ideal conditions, while also providing comparative validation of different consensus components.
+The specific parameter configurations are as follows:

 **Parameter settings:**